FRC1076/10-7-Introduction-to-Command-Based-Programming/docs/Introduction_to_Command_Based.md

 ## Command-Based Programming
 For programming our robots, we use a **Command-based** architecture.
 This means our robot code is divided into three primary components:
 - Subsystems, which control the robot's various systems (driving, arms, servos, etc.)
-- Commands, which control the subsystems
+- Commands, which control the subsystems (drive forward, move arm up, etc.)
-- The RobotContainer, which instantiates and, well, contains all of the commands and subsystems
+- The RobotContainer, which instantiates and, well, calls all of the commands and subsystems
 ### Subsystems
 Today, we will be making a subsystem that will drive Chuck.
 To begin, go to the src/main/java/frc/robot/subsystems folder, and open "DriveSubsystem.java".
 You should see something like this:
 ```java